 Birmingham Royal Ballet’s latest production of the much-loved classic unfolds against a countryside backdrop, features pastel-coloured costumes and boasts live music from the ever-magnificent Royal Ballet Sinfonia.

 The story focuses on Lise, a mischievous country girl who manages to thwart the plans of her mother, the widow Simone, to marry her off to the rather dim son of a prosperous vineyard owner.
-Lise is in love with a farmer named Carlos, and although Simone does her best to keep the young couple apart, she eventually gives her blessing to their union.
+Lise is in love with a farmer named Colas, and although Simone does her best to keep the young couple apart, she eventually gives her blessing to their union.

 La Fille mal gardée is a charming yet simple romantic comedy, full of great humour, which draws on British pantomime tradition by casting a man to play the Widow Simone.
 Last night she was played by Rory Mackay, whose clog dance - performed alongside four of Lise’s friends - was a real show-stealing moment.
 Mackay’s brilliant sense of comic timing, hilarious facial expressions and splendidly slick slapstick skills were truly something to behold.